 A. The Governing Board shall decide whether to hold a hearing on the dismissal or suspension of a certificated teacher without pay for a period of time longer than ten (10) days as provided in A.R.S.
 15-541.

-The Governing Board provides, by policy, that all hearings conducted pursuant to this section shall be conducted before a hearing officer.
+The Governing Board may provide by policy that all hearings conducted pursuant to this section shall be conducted before a hearing officer.

-B. The Board shall designate a hearing officer to:
+B. If the Governing Board decides not to hold a hearing, the Board shall designate a hearing officer to:

 1. hold the hearing,